jcourtois/ac-chef-tutorial/README.md

 ### The cookbook directory
 The cookbook directory will hold our chef code.
 We have created the basic directory structure for you.

 Take a moment to look at `metadata.rb`.

 The following lines describe the name and version of the cookbook.
 Later we will be specifying our cookbook dependencies in this metadata file.
 ```ruby
 name    'minions'
 version '0.0.1'
 ```

-Setting up the Local Environment
+##Setting up the Local Environment
-Setting Up Berkshelf

 ### Berkshelf
 Berkshelf is a dependency manager for Chef.
 The cookbook we write will depend on cookbooks written by the chef community.
+B

 Berkshelf uses a file called Berksfile to determine what dependencies to fetch and where to fetch these dependencies from.
 You will notice that an empty Berksfile has been created for you.

 Add the following lines to your Berksfile.
 ```ruby
 source 'https://supermarket.getchef.com'
 metadata
 ```

-###  Berksfile
+####  Berksfile
 The first line tells Berkshelf to fetch cookbooks from the chef supermarket.

 The second line tells Berkshelf to inspect the cookbook's metadata file to determine dependencies (don't worry we will try this out later).

 To verify that your Berksfile is set up correctly, `cd` into the cookbook directory and make sure the following command executes without errors (nothing will be downloaded because we haven't specified any dependencies yet).
 ```sh
 berks install
 ```

 ### Setting Up Test Kitchen
-To borrow directly from the test-kitchen project
+To borrow directly from the test-kitchen project:

 >Test Kitchen is an integration tool for developing and testing infrastructure code and software on isolated target platforms.